Paradis Latin: History

 In 1973, the real estate developer Jean Kriegel bought the building at 28 and 28 bis rue de Cardinal Lemoine to rehabilitate the old building into apartments.
 Visiting the premises, he goes from room to room, and from surprise to surprise.
 Eighteen thousand pipettes and other stills litter the ground, abandoned by its last owner.
 As the walls and false ceilings are destroyed, the imposing metal structure of Eiffel is revealed, including fragments of posters and scenery, and a Paradis Latin poster.
 On the first floor, workers uncover an astonishing cathedral, gilt, columns, arches, capitals and a glorious painted cupola.
 After discovering the theater and seduced by the place, he decided to resurrect the 720-seat cabaret according to Eiffel's original plans.

 Jean-Marie Rivière, artistic director, assisted by the author Frédéric Botton, presented the first Paris Paradis show on November 14, 1977, which was a triumph.
 The Latin Paradise has since regained its status as a high place of the Parisian nights.

-In 1979 two years after the opening of Paris Paradis, Jean-Jacques Debout and Roger Dumas created the Nuit de Paradis show for Jean-Marie Rivière.
+In 1979 (two years after the opening of Paris Paradis), Jean-Jacques Debout and Roger Dumas created the Nuit de Paradis show for Jean-Marie Rivière.

 In 1981 a new show, Paradisiac, was produced and directed by Frédéric Botton and Francis Lai, who took a leave from his musical and film career for the project.

 Thierry Paulin, Jean-Thierry Mathurin, and the artist Michel Berger got their start at the theater.
 Arturo Brachetti, considered the best quick change performer in the world, started his career at Paradis Latin in 1979.
 He was the only one in the world since the legendary Leopoldo Fregoli (1867-1937).

 The artistic director, Jean-Marie Rivière, eventually retired to the Antilles, but the theater continued.
 New shows followed, co-written and directed by Christian Dura: Champagne in 1984, then Hello Paradis in 1987, and Viva Paradis, which commemorates the hundredth anniversary of the theater.

 In May 1995, a few years after the departure of his former colleague Rivière, Jean Kriegel chose to retire as well.
 Over nearly twenty years, he had hosted some two million spectators, with six different shows and over 1600 performances.

 In 1995, the management was transferred to Sidney Israel and his son Harold.

 Since 2018, the cabaret is owned by French-American businessman Walter Butler (French businessman).

-In 2019, Iris Mittenaere, Miss Universe 2016, is the vedette (cabaret) of Kamel Ouali's new revue at Paradis Latin.
+In 2019, Iris Mittenaere, Miss Universe 2016, is the celebrity star of Kamel Ouali's new revue at Paradis Latin.

+Paradis Latin offers Can-Can lessons at their Atelier Can-Can.